 In 1865, Baron Haussmann – was commissioned by Napoléon III to "modernize" Parisian urbanism – and decided to group the abattoirs and the livestock market in Paris at la Villette.
 The site was inaugurated on October, 21st 1867, with its three immense halls for the livestock market – built by Jules de Mérindol – to the south of canal de l’Ourcq, and the slaughterhouses to the north.

-The history of this neighborhood was often confused with that of this closed world, fascinated by its rites, codes and hierarchies… disturbing too, especially in the “ city of blood” where – towards 1900 – twenty three thousand sheep and five thousand oxen were slaughtered and butchered every day.
+The history of this neighborhood was often confused with that of this closed world, fascinated by its rites, codes and hierarchies… disturbing too, especially in the “city of blood” where – towards 1900 – 23,000 sheep and 5,000 oxen were slaughtered and butchered every day.

 The "scandal of La Villette" soon made the headlines.
 Construction work was stopped in 1970 and the industrial abattoir closed in March 1974.
 In 1979, the site was redeveloped as a unique complex that associates – over 55 hectares – nature and architecture, leisure and culture.